 An estimated 18 million Americans live with sleep apnea, often using a continuous positive airway pressure (CPAP) machine to get a better night's sleep.
 But now there's a new approach for treating sleep apnea – Inspire therapy.
 This implantable device monitors your breath while you sleep at night to ensure your airways remain open.

-The University of Kansas Health System is the only facility in Kansas, Missouri, Nebraska, Oklahoma or Arkansas to offer Inspire.
+The University of Kansas Health System continues to be one of the top 5 hospitals in the nation that offers Inspire sleep apnea treatment.
 Our team collaborates with registered polysomnographic technologists who perform sophisticated sleep studies to help doctors provide the best care.

 What is the Inspire sleep apnea device?

 The Inspire device is a surgical implant that monitors your breathing while you sleep and opens your airway.
-Inspire sleep apnea treatment is for those with moderate sleep apnea who are 22 years or older and fall in the Body Mass Index range for their height and weight.
+Inspire sleep apnea treatment is for those with moderate sleep apnea who are 18 years or older and fall within the Body Mass Index (BMI) range for their height and weight.
 BMI measures body fat based on height compared to weight.
 A normal BMI range is 18.5 to 24.9.

 Who can have Inspire sleep apnea treatment?